Wasted-Audio/ryukau_LV2Plugins/README.md

 Some controls turn red when pointing.
 They can be the cause of potential blow up or stopping all sounds for a while.
 It is recommended to always change those controls slowly with <kbd>Shift</kbd> + <kbd>Mouse Left Drag</kbd>.

-TextKnob which is shown in the image below has an additional control <kbd>Mouse Right Click</kbd> to flip min/max.
+TextKnob which is shown in the image below has an additional control <kbd>Mouse Right Click</kbd> to cycle min/mid/max.

 <figure>
 <img src="docs/img/textknob.png" alt="Image of TextKnob." style="padding-bottom: 12px;"/>